-- 76. The assurance practitioner shall request written representations from the responsible party: (Ref: Para.
-A139) - (a) That they have fulfilled their responsibility for the preparation of the general purpose water accounting report, including comparative information where appropriate, in accordance with the applicable criteria, as set out in the terms of the engagement;
+- 80. The assurance practitioner shall request written representations from the responsible party: (Ref: Para.
+A147) - (a) That they have fulfilled their responsibility for the preparation of the general purpose water accounting report, including comparative information where appropriate, in accordance with the applicable criteria, as set out in the terms of the engagement; - (b) That they have provided the assurance practitioner with all relevant information and access as agreed in the terms of the engagement and reflected all relevant matters in the general purpose water accounting report; - (c) Whether they believe the effects of uncorrected misstatements are immaterial, individually and in the aggregate, to the general purpose water accounting report.
+A summary of such items shall be included in or attached to the written representation; - (d) Whether they believe that significant assumptions used in making estimates are reasonable; - (e) That they have communicated to the assurance practitioner all deficiencies in internal control relevant to the engagement that are not clearly trivial of which they are aware; and

-- (b) That they have provided the assurance practitioner with all relevant information and access as agreed in the terms of the engagement and reflected all relevant matters in the general purpose water accounting report; - (c) Whether they believe the effects of uncorrected misstatements are immaterial, individually and in the aggregate, to the general purpose water accounting report.
-A summary of such items shall be included in or attached to the written representation; - (d) Whether they believe that significant assumptions used in making estimates are reasonable; - (e) That they have communicated to the assurance practitioner all deficiencies in internal control relevant to the engagement that are not clearly trivial of which they are aware; and - (f) Whether they have disclosed to the assurance practitioner their knowledge of actual, suspected or alleged fraud or non-compliance with laws and regulations where the fraud or non-compliance could have a material effect on the general purpose water accounting report. - 77.
-The date of the written representations shall be as near as practicable to, but not after, the date of the assurance report. - 78.
-The assurance practitioner shall disclaim a conclusion on the general purpose water accounting report or withdraw from the engagement, where withdrawal is possible under applicable laws or regulations, if: - (a) The assurance practitioner concludes that there is sufficient doubt about the integrity of the person(s) providing the written representations required by paragraphs 76(a)-76(b) that written representations are not reliable; or - (b) The responsible party does not provide the written representations required by paragraphs 76(a)-76(b).
+- (f) Whether they have disclosed to the assurance practitioner their knowledge of actual, suspected or alleged fraud or non-compliance with law or regulation where the fraud or non-compliance could have a material effect on the general purpose water accounting report. - 81.
+The date of the written representations shall be as near as practicable to, but not after, the date of the assurance report. - 82.
+The assurance practitioner shall disclaim a conclusion on the general purpose water accounting report or withdraw from the engagement, where withdrawal is possible under applicable law or regulation, if: - (a) The assurance practitioner concludes that there is sufficient doubt about the integrity of the person(s) providing the written representations required by paragraphs 80(a)-80(b) that written representations are not reliable; or - (b) The responsible party does not provide the written representations required by paragraphs 80(a)-80(b).